tristanls/dynamodb-lock-client/README.md

 );

 // "fail open": if process crashes and lock is not released, lock will
-//              eventually expire after leaseDurationMs from last heartbeat
+//              eventually expire after leaseDuration milliseconds from last heartbeat
 //              sent
 const failOpenClient = new DynamoDBLockClient.FailOpen(
     {